-Of course, it is easy to focus on the worst case scenario for Brexit.
+Of course, it is easy to focus on the worst case scenario for Brexit, but will Brexit affect energy prices?
 The reality might be that very little changes.
 Your supplier will still be the same, the way you use and access energy will still be the same, your bills will still be the same.
 And there is no guarantee that prices will go up.
 Brexit looks like it will have a big impact on your country but in terms of energy, you might not even notice a difference.

 Enjoyed our article, will Brexit affect energy prices?
 Would you like to know more about comparing energy prices?
 Great!
 Here are some related articles